 2017 was a record year for emerging market driven by synchronised global growth, robust corporate earnings, strong trade flows and low interest rates.
 Performance through this year looks less certain with major clouds including the potential for a stronger US dollar resulting from fiscal stimulus including tax cuts, tapering, and the prospects of a slowdown in China which could hit global demand for resources.
 How should investors navigating this shifting environment and can they profit from turbulence?
 Which sectors and markets hold the best potential in the year ahead against a background of volatility?

-Steven Holden, Founder, Copley Fund Research
+Steven Holden, CEO and Founder, Copley Fund Research

 Carmel Peters, Head of Global Emerging Markets, Universities Superannuation Scheme (USS)